Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: V. Agreement with present theories and the possibility of experimental realization

-Signatures of Majorana thermodynamics might also be found in a many-body system of Majorana zero modes.
-Although we have explicitly shown that non-Abelian statistics differs greatly from that of our Majorana system, the simplest example of an Abelian Majorana fermion exhibits both a nontrivial statistical phase and charge conjugation \cite{Freedman}.
-The former will produce a nontrivial statistical phase and subsequently Haldane-Wu "intermediate" statistics in the absence of the latter.
-A Majorana-type mutual annihilation condition on the particles imposes a modulo-2 occupation of the microstates, and thus the Haldane-Wu statistics reduces to the Majorana statistics derived above.
+Signatures of Majorana-Schwinger thermodynamics might also be found in a many-body system of Majorana zero modes.
+Although we have explicitly shown that non-Abelian statistics differs greatly from that of our Majorana-Schwinger system, the simplest example of an Abelian Majorana fermion exhibits both a nontrivial statistical phase and charge conjugation \cite{Freedman}.
+The former will yield Haldane-Wu "intermediate" statistics in the absence of the latter.
+A Majorana-Schwinger like mutual annihilation condition on the particles imposes a modulo-2 occupation of the microstates, and thus the Haldane-Wu statistics reduces to the Majorana-Schwinger statistics derived above.
 One might argue that there will no longer be a fermionic ground state due to a repressed Pauli correlation in the anyonic system, but this disagrees with current AFM images of Majorana bound states in Fe chains on a superconducting Pb surface \cite{Pawlak}.
-The AFM map shows direct evidence of a repulsive Pauli effect in the vicinity of the Majorana quasiparticles, and thus appears to support the argument for a fermionic ground state in the thermodynamics of the Majorana zero modes.
+The AFM map shows direct evidence of a repulsive Pauli effect in the vicinity of the MZMs, and thus appears to support the argument for a fermionic ground state in the thermodynamics of the Majorana zero modes and a possible realization of Majorana-Schwinger statistics.